vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 OTHER WORKS OF VASUGUPTA.

 2. Spanda Kārikā.
 There is a difference of opinion about the authorship of the Spanda Kārikā.
-Utpala Vaişnava on the strength of the 53rd Verse:
+Utpala Vaiṣnava on the strength of the 53rd Verse:

 "Vasuguptād avāpyedam guros tattvārthadarsinah